cstamas/rrf-demo/README.md

 In short, enabling filters are not enough, to make the active for a remote repository, you must provide them "input data" for given remote repository as well.

+### Remarks

+General note: the "build time" is presented only for demo purposes (and makes sense only to compare them on same computer, as relative numbers).
+For those curious, this test was done on a Linux laptop using WiFi, and using direct repository URLs, no proxies/caches/MRMs involved.